In vitro fertilisation: Men and IVF

 Research has shown that men largely view themselves as "passive contributors", since they have "less physical involvement" in IVF treatment.
 Despite this, many men feel distressed after seeing the toll of hormonal injections and ongoing physical intervention on their female partner.
 Fertility was found to be a significant factor in a man's perception of his masculinity, driving many to keep the treatment a secret.
-In cases where a man did share that he and his partner were undergoing IVF, they reported to have been teased, mainly by other men, although some viewed this as an affirmation of support and friendship.
+In cases where a man shared that he and his partner were undergoing IVF, they reported having been teased, mainly by other men, although some viewed this as an affirmation of support and friendship.
 For others, this led to feeling socially isolated.
 In comparison with females, males showed less deterioration in mental health in the years following a failed treatment.
-However, many men did feel guilt, disappointment and inadequacy, stating that they were simply trying to provide an "emotional rock" for their partners.
+However, many men did feel guilt, disappointment, and inadequacy, stating that they were simply trying to provide an "emotional rock" for their partners.

 The onset of mental health problems that some men experience during and after IVF treatment has various causes and negative influences.
-These include religious and cultural pressures which can cause stress and mental health strains.
+These include religious and cultural pressures, which can cause stress and mental health strains.
 Interviews with Polish men who were undergoing or had undergone IVF treatment found that many men held strong feelings about previous public discourse.
 Maria Reimann argues that these showcases of strong emotions could be one of the limited outlets for long-held suppressed emotions.
-Engagement in public discourse may also act as a 'battle ground', with acts that showcase anger and hate being a means for men to fight for their partner, which could act as a reassurance of common notions of masculinity.
-The tendency to react with hate or anger is heavily influenced by common notions of masculinity.
+Engagement in public discourse may also act as a 'battleground', with acts that showcase anger and hate being a means for men to fight for their partner, which could act as a reassurance of common notions of masculinity.
+The common notions of masculinity influence the tendency to react with hate or anger.
 Many men hold the perception that their role is for emotional stability, often leading to the concealment of emotional suffering and stress.
 When men experience instability in IVF treatment from continued failures or setbacks, the reaction is commonly further isolation, with men often pursuing distractions in work or other activities, often ones that grant feelings of control.
 As seen in Polish men's experience with IVF, the lack of proper social support and a significant social stigma around IVF treatment contribute to a growing mental health issue.

 Ability to withdraw consent

-In certain countries, including Austria, Italy, Estonia, Hungary, Spain and Israel, the male does not have full rights to withdraw consent to storage or use of embryos once they are fertilised.
+In certain countries, including Austria, Italy, Estonia, Hungary, Spain, and Israel, the man does not have full rights to withdraw consent to the storage or use of embryos once they are fertilised.
 In the United States, the matter has been left to the courts on a more or less ad hoc basis.
-If embryos are implanted and a child is born contrary to the wishes of the male, he still has the legal and financial responsibilities of a father.
+If embryos are implanted and a child is born contrary to the wishes of the man, he still has the legal and financial responsibilities of a father.